Luos-io/Documentation/get-started/get-started3.md

 **Congratulation, you have plugged, configured, and used your first Luos network!**

-You can check out our [tutorials](/tutorials/tutorials) in our Academy section to learn more about Luos and understand how to use the features of Luos technology.
-We also invite you to check out our [documentation](/docs/luos-technology/luos_tech) to learn more about the core concepts of Luos.
+You can check out our [tutorials](/tutorials/tutorials) to learn more about Luos and understand how to use the features of Luos Engine.
+We also invite you to check out our [documentation](/docs/luos-technology/luos_tech) to learn more about the core concepts of Luos Engine.

-If you like this tutorial feel free to star our [Luos repository](https://github.com/Luos-io/Luos).
+⭐ If you liked this tutorial, feel free to star our [Luos repository](https://github.com/Luos-io/Luos) ⭐